George Lennon: Irish Volunteers and IRA

+During the 1916 Irish Rebellion Lennon and other local Irish Republicans occupied the Dungarvan Post Office.
 After the Easter Rising (in which he and Pax Whelan stopped a train in a futile search for arms), Lennon left Abbeyside School just prior to his sixteenth birthday to devote himself full time to the Irish Republican cause.
 Imprisoned for the first time, (theft of a soldier's Lee-Enfield rifle) as a seventeen year old, at Ballybricken Prison, Waterford City, he was "on the run" for nearly a year before being captured and sentenced at Lismore Court House to Cork Male Gaol.
 Incarcerated with Charlie Daly of Kerry and Sean Moylan he was released prematurely, due to ill health at the time of the third outbreak of Spanish Influenza, in May 1919.

-He served as West Waterford Vice Commanding Officer under Pax Whelan.
+Lennon served as West Waterford Vice Commanding Officer under Pax Whelan.
 With Liam Lynch on 7 September 1919, Lennon took part in the first attack, since Easter Week 1916, on British military forces at Fermoy's Wesleyan Church.
 In May 1920 he participated in "one of the fiercest of all barracks attacks..." directed at the Royal Irish Constabulary (RIC) in Kilmallock, County Limerick.
-After this, Lennon was attached to the East Limerick Flying Column (the first organised of "men on the run") and took part in a series of attacks on Crown forces at Bruree, County Limerick and Kildorrery, County Cork with Tom Barry (Irish republican).
+After this, Lennon was attached to the East Limerick Flying Column (the first organised of "men on the run") and took part in a series of attacks on Crown forces including Browns Pike, Ardmore, Dungarvan Railway Station, County Waterford.
+Lennons men were also involved in the attacks at Bruree, County Limerick and Kildorrery, County Cork with Tom Barry (Irish republican).
 He also served with the West Limerick Column and, at Liam Lynch's request, helped organise the famed Cork No. 2 Column portrayed in Sean Keating's iconic Men of the South.